 The switch to Jotform has virtually automated Park County’s information collection, management, and organization, which has saved precious time and resources.
 It’s also made it incredibly easy for field and office workers to collaborate.

-Securely store patient medical records and data with HIPAA compliant forms.
+Securely store patient medical records and data with HIPAA-friendly forms.

 COVID-19 contact tracing

 Before Jotform, contact tracing was complicated and tedious for Park County.
 The process went a little something like this: Information was written down by hand, put into an email, and sent to the Health Department.